aaron18072002/notes/english.md

 -- After a linking verb:

 -- Order of adjectives: Quantity -> Opinion -> Size or measurements -> Age -> Shape -> Color -> Proper adjectives(origin, nationality, religion) -> Material -> Purpose.

+- Adverbs

+-- At the beginning of the phrase.

+-- In the middle of the phrase, but before the verb.

+-- At the end of a sentence, or after a verb or clause.